ctecte/boss_bidding_history_with_timings/README.md

 # If you just want to use it, visit here
 https://orangepi.tail4dee5c.ts.net
+This is hosted on my personal orange pi zero 3 with tailscale funnel and gunicorn.
+The Docker compose yml is there for anyone who wants to run this

 Note that this db only contains data from 2021-22 T2 to 2024-25 T2.
 Will update once the next round of bidding excel sheet is released